YanaArtis/VR_UI/README.md

 ### General
 VR_UI is the Unity3D/C# engine that helps to create user interfaces for Virtual Reality.
 Create containers with different layouts and fill them with UI elements - text fields, icons, buttons etc.
-Describe your VR menu in JSON format, and load the the menu in your application from JSON file.
+Describe your VR menu in JSON format, and load the menu in your application from JSON file.
 Now VR_UI works on Cardboard, Gear VR, Oculus Rift + Touch.
 We plan to support HTC Vive and Daydream too.

 ### Build Status
-Now VR_UI is in alpha state.
+VR_UI in master branch is in alpha state.
+VR_UI in develop branch has unfinished changes and is not functional for a day - until changes will be finished.

 ### News
 **6/22/2017**